-C. Dynamic Segment Scheduling: Issues and Previous Work
+C. DS Scheduling: Issues and Previous Work

 The construction of the FC requires the offline computation of several system parameters.
-The FC duration T_c has to be chosen considering the bandwidth and delay requirements of the messages that are scheduled in both the FlexRay SS and DS, and the duration T{SS} of the SS and T{DS} of the DS have to fulfill $T{SS} + T{DS} \leq T_c$.
-Hence, it is desirable to keep T{DS} as small as possible in order to accommodate the bounds given by the SS and the FC time which depend on the message properties in the SS and the DS.
+The FC duration T_c has to be chosen considering the bandwidth and delay requirements of the messages that are scheduled in both the FlexRay SS and DS, and the durations $T{\rm SS}$ of the SS and $T{\rm DS}$ of the DS have to fulfill $T{\rm SS} + T{\rm DS} \leq T_c$.
+Hence, it is desirable to keep $T{\rm DS}$ as small as possible to accommodate the bounds given by the SS and the FC time, which depend on the message properties in the SS and the DS.
 Furthermore, a unique assignment of FIDs to nodes has to guarantee that the messages are transmitted before their deadlines.

 Since FlexRay is fairly new compared to the legacy bus standards such as CAN, the literature on the DS is limited.
 In particular, most approaches assume that the above parameters have already been determined and suggest a schedulability analysis to verify if all message deadlines are met.
-[18] performs a basic analysis of FTDMA (based on ByteFlight) and provides guidelines to find the maximum FID such that each message is scheduled on the bus cycle where it arrives.
-[10] conducts a schedulability analysis for the DS given the above parameters.
-As an extension of that work, [11] models the DS using service curves and investigates service bounds for messages.
-The synthesis of feasible schedules is first addressed in [12], where a Deadline-monotonic (DM) approach for assigning FIDs to messages is proposed to compute $T{\rm DS}$.
-In this study, the response times of the sporadic messages are minimized, since feasible schedules are achieved if all response times are smaller than the respective message deadlines.
+Cena and Valenzano [18] performed a basic analysis of FTDMA (based on ByteFlight) and provided guidelines to find the maximum FID such that each message is scheduled on the bus cycle from which it arrives.
+Pop et al. [10] conducted a schedulability analysis for the DS, given the above parameters.
+As an extension of that work, Hagiescu et al. [11] modeled the DS using service curves and investigated service bounds for messages.
+The synthesis of feasible schedules is first addressed in [12], where a deadline-monotonic (DM) approach for assigning FIDs to messages is proposed to compute $T{\rm DS}$.
+In this paper, the response times of the sporadic messages are minimized since feasible schedules are achieved if all response times are smaller than the respective message deadlines.
 Our approach directly synthesizes feasible schedules that minimize $T{\rm DS}$ by employing the knowledge about the message deadlines.